junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Background

-Like [Mockito](http://mockito.org/), JUnit Pioneer used Shipkit for a continuous delivery model, where every change on the `master` branch (for example when merging a pull request) triggered a release build that published a new version if the following criteria were met:
+Like [Mockito](http://mockito.org/), JUnit Pioneer used Shipkit for a continuous delivery model, where every change on the `main` branch (for example when merging a pull request) triggered a release build that published a new version if the following criteria were met:

 - the commit message doesn't contain `[ci skip-release]`
 - all checks (e.g. tests) are successful